-Explore opportunities for the Mangrove Trail and Interpretive Centre in a separate report to be presented.
+Explore opportunities for the Mangrove Trail and Interpretive Centre in conjunction with the South Australian Government and the development of the Adelaide International Bird Sanctuary.

 Boat Club & Marina

 The Boat Club and Marina area has a complex tenure arrangement as it is owned by two separate Ministers with care and control vested in the Council.